-This Foundation Degree is for adult learners already working within the NHS in a clinical support worker role, with at least one year clinical experience in acute, mental health or other clinical support worker roles.
+This course is delivered under the apprenticeship model.
+The Foundation Degree is designed for adult learners already working within the NHS in a clinical support worker role, with at least one year clinical experience in acute, mental health or other clinical support worker roles.
 It offers the opportunity to develop your clinical and professional skills and to understand the theory underpinning your practice.

 Throughout the course both clinical and academic teaching across modules have equal weighting.
-The course is designed to support you in your learning as a reflective practitioner therefore you will be able to apply your learning directly to your work.
+The course is designed to support you in your learning as a reflective practitioner and enable you to apply your learning directly to your work.

-You’ll be taught by friendly and supportive staff with experience in working with adult learners who also have substantial professional experience within the sector.
-From your initial enquiry and throughout your studies with us you’ll benefit from our student support service, which provides advice and guidance, academic skills support, welcome events and social events.
+You'll be required to attend University one day a week during term time and will be taught by friendly and supportive staff with experience in working with adult learners who also have substantial professional experience within the sector.
+From your initial enquiry and throughout your studies with us you’ll benefit from our student support service, which provides advice and guidance, academic skills support, welcome and social events.

-- Professional working – developing your understanding of the context and nature of work as an assistant practitioner and of your professional skills in the role.
+- professional working - development of your understanding of the context and nature of work as an assistant practitioner and of your professional skills in this role;

-- Clinical practice – developing clinical skills and competencies in a range of settings relevant to your role.
+- clinical practice - development of clinical skills and competencies in a range of relevant settings for your role;

-- Clinical knowledge – understanding core concepts in human biology that underpin healthcare practice, with the opportunity for additional specialism in mental health issues.
+- clinical knowledge - understanding of core concepts in human biology that underpin healthcare practice with opportunity for additional specialism in mental health issues.

 |LLLC1400||Biological Knowledge for Assistant Practitioners 1||30|